freeCodeCamp/freeCodeCamp/curriculum/challenges/english/24-b1-english-for-developers/learn-how-to-talk-about-past-activities/66db5c0fafea6d794c92ccea.md

 To know if something is performing well, look for words or phrases that indicate a good result or improvement.

-Linda uses the phrase `have already made a big difference.`
+Linda uses the phrase `have already made a big difference`.

 `Made a big difference` suggests an important or noticeable change.
 When something has `made a big difference` in a positive context, it usually means that the change is helpful or effective.